codersclub/Discuz.ML/README.md

 ### **Introduction**

 Discuz!
-ML v.3.4 (MultiLingual)
+ML v.3.5 (MultiLingual)

 Based on Discuz!
 X, http://www.discuz.net

+### **V3.5 branch**

+This branch is used for the following tasks:

+* UTF8/UTF8MB4 full support
+* InnoDB support
+* Clean up PHP deprecated methods
+* Partially support for IPv6

 Discuz!
 ML repository: https://bitbucket.org/vot/discuz.ml

 ### **Statement**
-You may fork the site code, but without permission ** Prohibited ** On the whole or any part of the product to develop any derivative, modified or third party version for use ** Redistribution **
+You can fork the site code, but it is **Prohibited** to **redistribute** of any derivative, modified or third-party dveloped version based on the whole or any part of this product without a permission.

 ### **Related Sites**